micmejia/bible-dump/NKJV/Luke/Luke 18.md

 And the tax collector, standing afar off, would not so much as raise _his_ eyes to heaven, but beat his breast, saying, 'God, be merciful to me a sinner!'

 ###### 14
-I tell you, this man went down to his house justified _rather_ than the other; for everyone who exalts himself will be [^d]humbled, and he who humbles himself will be exalted." ## Jesus Blesses Little Children
+I tell you, this man went down to his house justified _rather_ than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted." ## Jesus Blesses Little Children

 ###### 15
 Then they also brought infants to Him that He might touch them; but when the disciples saw _it,_ they rebuked them.